williamjames6/phaseX/buildNote.md

  2. Manually drag and drop "assets" folder and "main.jsbundle" into xcode "phaseX" project

- 3. "Build" in Xcode with desired iOS device selected
+ 3. "Build" in Xcode with desired iOS device selected ( use the .xcworkspace, not .xcodeproj)

  Potential issues:
  - Pods and Podfile.lock outdated, need to run "rm -rf Pods Podfile.lock" and then "pod install" to reload (roughly speaking, Cocoapods is to iOS what npm is to JS)